govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 ## Options

-### IETF OAuth Status List
+### IETF Token Status List

-The [IETF OAuth Status List](https://datatracker.ietf.org/doc/draft-ietf-oauth-status-list/06/) aims to provide a mechanism of communicating semantics about the token or its validity as that may change over time.
+The IETF [Token Status List] aims to provide a mechanism of communicating semantics about the token or its validity as that may change over time.
 It specifically calls out token formats secured by [Javascript Object Signing and Encryption](https://www.iana.org/assignments/jose/jose.xhtml) (JOSE) or [CBOR Object Signing and Encryption (COSE)](https://datatracker.ietf.org/doc/html/rfc8152), such as [JWTs](https://datatracker.ietf.org/doc/html/rfc7519), [SD-JWT VCs](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/), [CWTs](https://datatracker.ietf.org/doc/html/rfc8392) and [ISO mdoc](https://www.iso.org/obp/ui/en/#iso:std:69084:en) that have application and relevance to GOV.UK One Login.

-The OAuth Status List defines a data structure that describes individual statuses of multiple Referenced Tokens.
+The Token Status List defines a data structure that describes individual statuses of multiple Referenced Tokens.
 The statuses of the Referenced Tokens are represented by one or multiple bits in the Status List.
 Each Referenced Token is allocated an index during issuance and the value of the bit(s) at the index in the Status List represents the status of the Referenced Token.